gumatias/gumatias.github.io/index.md

 * Writing can be for fun or professionally, they both work.
 * RFC's is something I've been engaging more with at my company.
 Perhaps it may sound interesting to you.
 * How do you gather and share feedback on ideas with people? where is the space for that?

+### 2021-01-07 20:11 Stock Options at Private Companies

+This is what I'd tell myself back in the day the first time I heard of Stock Options:

+A Stock is way for people to own a slice of a company.
+For example, today you could buy a piece of the company Tesla and walk around the neighborhood telling your cat, mom and teacher that you are an owner of Tesla (although extremely small).
+That slice is formaly known as a Share, so you could have one or many Shares.
+Think of it as you are sharing the ownership of the company with many other people who are also holding their own Shares in their hands, known as Stockholders.

+An Option is as the name alludes to, an optional thing, you have the right to have it or not, your choice.
+If we want to be slightly more specific, it’s the option you have to buy a Share, and the Option only becomes available at a certain time period.

+Once you have been granted an Option, two basic events may happen:

+1. Vesting
+2. Exercising

+Both Vesting and Exercising are highly bound to these periods:

+1. Grant date
+2. Vested date
+3. Exercise date

+So if we take our Tesla example from earlier, imagine Tesla is a private company and you just got a job offer to work there.
+Congrats!
+Right there and then on your first days they grant you one (1) option to own a slice of Tesla (i.e. a share) that has a value of one dollar ($1).
+The day this happened is known as the Grant Date.
+Even if you said "forget about stocks, I want money!", generally speaking, you wouldn't be able to make that exchange because given the nature of Stock Options, you will need to wait a certain period until it to become eligible or available (for lack of better word) to make money out of it.

+But remember, all you have is the right to buy a Share, not the Share itself.
+So at this point you really own nothing.
+Tesla is not foolish and wouldn't hire you today, so you can get free shares and then go ahead and sell it the next day.
+You need to wait until the next date of an event that you can decide whether you're doing to buy it or not.
+This date when you can finally Exercise it is known as the "Vested Date", meaning the minimum number of days have been fullfilled.
+NOW, you actually have the right to buy it, and by buying, what we're really talking about is the "Exercise Date".

+So there you have it: You're granted an Option to own a Share of a company, where the only time you can really Exercise that Option is after it has been Vested at a given date.